jefferyandwilkes/women-cinema/content/event/warwick/index.md

-Catherine O’Rawe, Professor of Italian Film and Culture, University of Bristol Dalila Missero, Lecturer in Film Studies, University of Lancaster Daniela Treveri Gennari, Professor of Cinema Studies, Oxford Brookes University Linda Ruth Williams, Professor of Film Studies, University of Exeter'
+Catherine O’Rawe, Professor of Italian Film and Culture, University of Bristol Dalila Missero, Lecturer in Film Studies, University of Lancaster Daniela Treveri Gennari, Professor of Cinema Studies, Oxford Brookes University Linda Ruth Williams, Professor of Film Studies, University of Exeter
+'